Samoftheforrest/devhub/README.md

 - [This Stack Overflow answer](https://stackoverflow.com/questions/8676455/flask-current-page-in-request-variable) showed me how to apply CSS classes dependent on the page the user is currently on.

 ### General Thanks
+- I would like to thank my mentor [Simen](https://github.com/Eventyret) for all of his feedback and support with this project.